Archives for Anxiety

 [Part 4 of a 4-part series] In Part I, we looked at unlived life in "The Man on the Train," in Part II, at instincts in "Wolf," in Part III, at the Hero and Villain archetypes in "Collateral."
 Now in Part IV, we'll examine the movie, “Fight Club,” we examine splitting and integration.
 Although too violent for some tastes, this film is a great example of how our psyches split into Good and Bad, acceptable and unacceptable.
 Additionally, it has much to say about contemporary male issues.

-Through the archetypes of Hero and Villain, we split people and qualities into “good” and “bad,” what we deem as bad typically, for most of us, being repressed and put into our Shadow.
-In looking at the movie “Collateral” we will see an arc of transformation, as our “hero” reclaims some of the “bad” characteristics of the “villain” to become a more integrated and fully developed person.
+[Part 3 of a 4-part series] In Part I and Part II, we looked at shadow aspects in our unlived life and repressed instincts, respectively.
+In this post, we’re going to look at the archetypes of Hero and Villain in the film “Collateral.”
+(Archetypes are iconic examples of typical and recognizable patterns in human behavior).
+Through these archetypes of Hero and Villain, we split people and qualities into “good” and “bad,” what we deem as bad typically, for most of us, being repressed and put into our Shadow.
+In looking at this movie, we will see an arc of transformation, as our “hero” reclaims some of the “bad” characteristics of the “villain” to become a more integrated and fully developed person.